chrismurray1980/milestone-project-4-online-cookbook/project_planning.md

 1. I can search for recipes based on the following search criteria:
     1. Cuisine
     2. Country of origin
-    3. Allergen friendly (free)
+    3. Allergens
     4. Main ingredient
-    5. Difficulty
+    5. Difficulty=
-    6. Recipe Author
-    7. Most popular
+    6. Most popular
-    8. Cooking time
+    7. Cooking time
-    9. Meal time
+    8. Meal time
-2. I can save my search and give it a name to identify it
-3. The saved search will be added to the user document
-4. I can delete my saved searches
-5. The saved search will be removed from the user document
-6. I can save recipes to ‘my favourites’
+2. I can save recipes to ‘my favourites’
-7. Added favourites will be added to the user document
+3. Added favourites will be added to the user document
-8. I can remove recipes from ‘my favourites’
+4. I can remove recipes from ‘my favourites’
-9. Removed favourites will be removed from the user document
+5. Removed favourites will be removed from the user document
-10. I can add a new recipe
+6. I can add a new recipe
-11. Added recipes will be added as a new recipe document
+7. Added recipes will be added as a new recipe document
-12. Added recipes name added to user document
+8. Added recipes name added to user document
-13. I can view ‘my added recipes’
+9. I can view ‘my added recipes’
-14.	‘my added recipes’ stored within the user document
+10.	‘my added recipes’ stored within the user document
-15. I can edit recipes that I have added
+11. I can edit recipes that I have added
-16. Edited recipes will update recipe document
+12. Edited recipes will update recipe document
-17. I can delete recipes that I have added
+13. I can delete recipes that I have added
-18. Deleted recipes will delete recipe document in recipe collection and entry from ‘my added recipes’ from user document
+14. Deleted recipes will delete recipe document in recipe collection and entry from ‘my added recipes’ from user document
-19. I can upvote recipes that I like
+15. I can upvote recipes that I like
-20. The upvote will increment the upvote counter in the recipe document
+16. The upvote will increment the upvote counter in the recipe document
-21. I can remove my upvote of a recipe
+17. I can remove my upvote of a recipe
-22. The removal of the upvote will increment the upvote counter in the recipe document
+18. The removal of the upvote will increment the upvote counter in the recipe document
-23. I can view recipe data and graphical information based on the following:
+19. I can view recipe data and graphical information based on the following:
     1. Cuisine
     2. Country of origin
-    3. Allergen friendly (free)
+    3. Allergen
     4. Main ingredient
     5. Difficulty
-    6. Recipe Author
-    7. Most popular
-    8. Cooking time
+    6. Cooking time
-    9. Meal time
+    7. Meal time
-24. Additional recipe information obtained from data contained within the recipe entry of the recipe document
+20. Additional recipe information obtained from data contained within the recipe entry of the recipe document
-25. When I enter the site I’m shown the landing page
+21. When I enter the site I’m shown the landing page
-26. Most popular recipes are displayed on the landing page based on the upvotes received
+22. Most popular recipes are displayed on the landing page based on the upvotes received
-27. I can click any recipe shown to be taken to the show recipe page
+23. I can click any recipe shown to be taken to the show recipe page
-28. When I click any graphical data representation I’m shown recipes that match this criteria
-29. When I click add recipes I am taken to the add recipe form
+24. When I click add recipes I am taken to the add recipe form
-30. When I click edit/delete recipes I am taken to the edit/delete recipe form
+25. When I click edit/delete recipes I am taken to the edit/delete recipe form
-31. When I click search I’m taken to the search form
+26. When I click search I’m taken to the search form
-32. I can login to the site
+27. I can login to the site
-33. The login criteria will be stored in the user document in the user collection
+28. The login criteria will be stored in the user document in the user collection
-34. I can register for the site
+29. I can register for the site
-35. The password associated with the user's email address will be encrypted and not visible to the database
+30. The password associated with the user's email address will be encrypted and not visible to the database
-35. I can delete my account for the site
-36. The user document will be deleted from the user collection
-37. I can email the recipes to others to view

 ### User stories

 *‘As a parent, I want a chicken recipe which is nut free so that my youngest child can eat the same meal as the rest of the family.’*

 >The parent would access the site and click on the search button.
-The parent would then filter for chicken as the main ingredient and also filter for nuts in the allergen friendly category.
+The parent would then filter for chicken as the main ingredient, the parent can then check if nuts are contained in the allergens of the recipe.
 The results are then displayed.

 *‘As the dinner party host, I want a tasty beef dish that is quick to prepare so that I enjoy time with my guests instead of being stuck in the kitchen all evening.’*